mich2000/smartapp/documentatie/README.md

 * Always optimize the final build artifacts when deploying, this means as light as possible binaries or static assets and less possible debugging symbols or code.
 * If you want to add more microservices make sure it is deployed in the right order in the docker-compose file or you could make it crash due to not being able to connect itself to a database.
 * Make sure that the react app controls on user input, on the backend it is already the case with the database and serialization format.
 But controlling the user input on the app will increase user experience.
+* Make sure you backup regularly the database, through cron jobs or other means.

 ## Extension